testfairy/docs/docs/03_Android/01_Production_SDK.md

 The difference is auto-update.
 Testing SDK includes auto update functionality and Production does not.

-It is **critical** that Play Store builds will not include auto-update.
+It is **critical** for Play Store builds not to include auto-update functionality.